 The development is strategically located to serve the immediate area, addressing the needs of the community and visitors.
-By focusing on essential convenience items and maintaining a compact retail footprint, the service station and shop do not detract from the viability or vitality of established retail centres within the region.
+By focusing on essential convenience items and maintaining a compact retail footprint, the service station, food and drink outlet and shop do not detract from the viability or vitality of established retail centres within the region.
 This approach aligns with planning principles that seek to support the primary function of designated centres while providing accessible services to the community.